gmullerb/react-reducer-provider/readme/reference.md

 *properties*:

 1 . `initialState`: inception state for the component.
-2 . `name ?: string | number | symbol`: constitutes the name that identifies the `SyncReducerProvider` or `AsyncReducerProvider`, which is useful when using more than 1 provider.
+2 . `id ?: string | number | symbol`: constitutes the identifier of the `SyncReducerProvider`, `AsyncReducerProvider`, `SyncMapperProvider` or `AsyncMapperProvider`, which is useful when using more than 1 provider.

 * **developer must keep track of names and numbers to avoid overriding**.
-* Internally, `SyncReducerProvider`, `AsyncReducerProvider`, `SyncMapperProvider` and `AsyncMapperProvider` share the pool of names, numbers and symbols, i.e. when developing don't use the same name or number for any of them.
+* Internally, `SyncReducerProvider`, `AsyncReducerProvider`, `SyncMapperProvider` and `AsyncMapperProvider` share the pool of names, numbers and symbols, i.e. when developing don't use the same `id` for any of them.
-  * `name` is used internally by a `Map`, so using numbers or symbols should be "faster" than strings.
+  * `id` is used internally by a `Map`, so using numbers or symbols should be "faster" than strings.
-    * Excellent when using `const enum`.
+    * Numbers are Excellent when using `const enum`.
   * Using symbols guarantees that there will be never be collisions.
     * Perfect for custom libraries.